neeilnandal/AI-FAQ-Chatbot-for-Customer-Self-Service-Mitra/README.md

 * Improve FAQ coverage using conversation data
 * Add semantic search or retrieval-augmented generation for richer answers
 * Create an admin workflow for updating FAQ content

-## Portfolio One-Liner

-Deployed **Mitra**, a Botpress-powered FAQ chatbot for Nfilade Security Solutions / MyNetSec, using lightweight HTML and JavaScript webchat integration to enable customer self-service and resolve approximately 50% of Tier-1 support queries.